High School English in Fujieda

 High schools use different textbooks and progress at different paces.
 That's why I use an individualized learning + coaching format instead of one-size-fits-all lectures.

 I constantly monitor your progress, check understanding, and suggest next steps.
 Even when students from different grades are in the same room, each can focus on their own challenges.
+Some lessons are independent work with individual coaching; others bring students together for pair or group discussion, so you also learn from how classmates think through a problem.

 Student Voice